Man facing assault, rape charges in connection with deadly Lowell break-in

-When the woman returned home, she said she found the first-floor tenant dead before being held against her will by Hoeup Honn, 38, and managing to escape when he fell asleep.
+When the woman returned home, she told authorities that she found the first-floor tenant dead before being held against her will by Hoeup Honn, 38.

+Honn allegedly assaulted the woman before falling asleep, allowing the victim to flee the residence so she could use a neighbor’s phone to call police.

-Honn is expected to be arraigned Tuesday in Lowell District Court on charges of kidnapping, aggravated rape, and assault and battery causing serious bodily injury.
+Honn was taken into custody without incident and is expected to be arraigned Tuesday in Lowell District Court on charges of kidnapping, aggravated rape, and assault and battery causing serious bodily injury.

 The man’s body has been turned over the Office of the Chief Medical Examiner.